 Another reason this meal was so tasty was because I used my all-time favorite chicken sausage: Zweigle’s brand!
 They are based out of Rochester, so Zweigles is very near and dear to my heart and has been for my entire life.
 If you’re lucky enough to live near a Wegmans grocery store, you can find it there under the Wegman’s label.
 You can also order their products online!

 For this particular recipe I used the Spinach and Feta cheese variety because I was going for the whole Greek-themed dish.
 I love that they have a flavor of chicken sausage to practically go with any cuisine I decide on for dinner.
 Were you able to try the Cheesy Chicken Sausage pasta skillet I posted a few weeks ago?
 That dish was a huge hit and I used Zweigle’s Italian Chicken Sausage (my personal favorite….because, hey, I’m Italian).
 Almost every single meal that has sausage in it can be swapped for this chicken sausage to lighten up the dish.
 This is perfect for those of you striving to eat healthier in 2016!

 Confession: I am very hesitant when it comes to cooking for other people other than my husband.
 I get nervous because I feel the expectations are really high and I don’t want to let anyone down with something they might not find overwhelmingly delicious.
 When I’m only testing a recipe out on one person (who has to say something polite either way because he loves me) then there really is no risk, right?
-Well, my first thought when tasting this One Pot Creamy Greek Orzo with Chicken Sausage was that it definitely is worthy to serve to dinner guests.
+Well, I thought you should all know that my first thought when tasting this One Pot Creamy Greek Orzo with Chicken Sausage was that it definitely is worthy to serve to dinner guests.
 If you are cooking a meal for family or friends who like something a little bit lighter and healthier, this is your dish right here, guys.

 I also have many more chicken sausage recipes here.
 Enjoy!